DaiseyCode/lmwrapper/README.md

 lm = get_open_ai_lm(OpenAiModelNames.gpt_4o_mini)

 prompt = LmPrompt(
-  "Describe Paris in one sentence", cache=True, temperature=1, max_tokens=10,
+  "Describe Paris in a few sentences", cache=True, temperature=1, max_tokens=25,
 )
 first_prediction = lm.predict(prompt)
 print(first_prediction.completion_text)
-# ... eg, "Paris is a city of romance and art, renowned for its iconic landmarks, vibrant culture, and rich history."
+# ... eg, "Paris is a city of romance and art, renowned for its iconic landmarks, vibrant culture, and rich history..."

 # The response to this prompt is now saved to the disk.
 # You could rerun this script and you would load from cache near-instantly.